syncfusion-content/asp.net-core-docs/aspnet-core/Grid/Overview.md

 **Key Features**

-Some important features of the Grid control for JavaScript are:
+Some important features of the Grid control for ASP.NET Core are:

 * **Data sources**—Bind the Grid control with a List of collections or ej.DataManager.
 * **Sorting and grouping**—Supports __n__ levels of sorting and grouping.